 Near Weatherly in Carbon County, Pennsylvania — The American Northeast (Mid-Atlantic)

-Erected by Pennsylvania Department of Conservation and Natural Resources and Delaware & Lehigh National Heritage Corridor.
+Erected by Pennsylvania Department of Conservation and Natural Resources.

 Location.
-40° 57.974′ N, 75° 45.283′ W. Marker is near Weatherly, Pennsylvania, in Carbon County Touch for map.
-Marker is located on the Lehigh Gorge Recreational Trail, near the Lehigh Gorge State Park Rockport trailhead and parking lot.
+40° 59.258′ N, 75° 42.812′ W. Marker is near Weatherly, Pennsylvania, in Carbon County.
+Marker can be reached from Rockport Road one mile east of South Lehigh Gorge Drive.
+Marker is located at the north end of the Lehigh Canal Lock 22 ruins, near the Lehigh Gorge Trail (Delaware and Lehigh Trail), in Lehigh Gorge State Park, about 3 miles northeast of the Rockport trailhead and parking lot.
+Touch for map.
 Marker is in this post office area: Weatherly PA 18255, United States of America.
+Touch for directions.